The security of your documents and data is at the core of everything we do.

 And in this world, security is paramount.

-91% of cyber attacks start via a phishing email.
-Your company email is undoubtedly one of the weak points in cyber security, and having sensitive documents contained in your employee’s email inboxes is a huge risk and potential for data breach.
+91% of cyber attacks start via phishing emails.
+Your company email is undoubtedly one of the weak points in cyber security, and having sensitive documents contained in your employee’s email inboxes is a huge risk and potential for a data breach.
 FileInvite moves your document collection out of the inbox to an independent safe and secure platform that protects your data and keeps your reputation intact.

 FileInvite divides its systems into separate environments to better protect sensitive data.
 Systems supporting testing and development activities are hosted in a separate environment from systems supporting our production infrastructure.
 All servers within our production fleet are hardened (e.g. disabling unnecessary ports, removing default passwords, etc.) and have a base configuration image applied to ensure consistency across the environment.

 Network access to our production environment from open, public networks (the Internet) is restricted, with only a small number of production servers accessible from the Internet.
 Only those network protocols essential for delivery of FileInvite’s service to its users are open at our perimeter.
 Additionally, for host-based intrusion detection and prevention activities, FileInvite logs, monitors, and audits system calls and has alerting in place for system calls that indicate a potential intrusion.